hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/mixed_precision_training.md

 ### AMP Modularity

 AMP module is designed to be completely modular and can be used independently.
-If you wish to only use amp in your code base without `colossalai.initialize`, you can use `colossalai.amp.convert_to_amp`.
+If you wish to only use AMP in your code base without `colossalai.initialize`, you can use `colossalai.amp.convert_to_amp`.

 ```python